-"Don't be upset, please.
-It's not like you can talk to them.
+“Don’t be upset, please.
+You cannot actually talk to them.
 Our method of communication involves coded messages sent via various social networks.
-It's not straightforward and it's quite time-consuming…and I was going to tell you."
+‘Tis a bit convoluted and quite time-consuming…and I was going to tell you.”

 So Davin knows I’m alive.
 I breathe a sigh of relief.
 “So they’ll be aware of our escape plans?”

 Fiona nods.
 “We’re not in this alone.
 When we break out of this place, they’ll be waiting for us.”

 “Again, it’s difficult communicating details, but if by transports you mean aircraft, then yes.”
 Her brow momentarily furrows as she looks me straight in the eye.
 “What exactly is a transport?”